moritonal/CodingWithTom/tutorials/Tutorial_UploadingData.md

 If you see text such as `index.html:45`, it's referring to the file `index.html` and line `45`. `index.js:DoSomething()` refer's to the file `index.html` and function `DoSomething()`.
-Most objectives are written to be easily Googled into a solution.
+Most objectives can be easily Googled for a solution.

 The tutorial is designed as a series of objectives and tasks.
-The tasks will come with enough information to complete, but if you find yourself stuck there is an answer provided, which is uncovered when clicked on.
+Tasks come with enough information to complete, but if you find yourself stuck you can reveal the the solution.

-The number of answer's uncovered is tallied in the top-right, but it's important to stress that it's okay to use all or none of the answers, they are simply designed to let you challenge yourself to spend a short period trying to solve it yourself.
+The number of uncovered answers is tallied in the top-right, but it's important to stress that it's okay to use all or none of the answers.
+The tasks are simply designed to let you challenge yourself to spend a short period trying to solve the problem.

 All data is stored locally, your progress is not stored online.